TrellixVulnTeam/swahilipython_SCMU/Doc/extending/index.rst

 =============================================

-This section of the guide covers creating C and C++ extensions without assistance from third party tools.
+This section of the guide covers creating C and C++ extensions without assistance kutoka third party tools.
 It is intended primarily for creators of those tools, rather than being a recommended way to create your own C extensions.